1DGK/1dgk.github.io/_posts/2026-01-07-java-module-4.md

 08-01-2026 UPDATE\
 Finally got the Github Education application approved.
 I took a photo of the 'Application Summary' page, which is found at mytru.tru.ca under CHECK YOUR APPLICATION STATUS.

+09-01-2025 UPDATE\
+I completed all the exercises in Kjell Chapter 16.

+Now I'm starting Chapter 17, The Single Branch if Statement